perturbo-code/perturbopy/docs/source/testsuite.rst

 Perturbo package provides two executables:

-1. ``qe2pert.x`` to postprocess the preliminary DFT, DFPT, and Wannier90 calculations and to compute the electron-phonon elements in the Wannier basis stored in the ``prefix_epr.h5`` file.
+1. ``qe2pert.x`` to postprocess the preliminary DFT, DFPT, and Wannier90 calculations and to compute the electron-phonon matrix elements in the Wannier basis stored in the ``prefix_epr.h5`` file.

 2. ``perturbo.x`` - the core executable of Perturbo package performing transport calculations, ultrafast dynamics, etc.